Progress report for ONE19-334

 Regarding Soil & Carbon Sequestration: “I’ll be expanding my no-till growing space and using James from Dickey Hill Farm’s method of opening new plots.
 Going to try and work in more cover cropping.”

 Regarding a Novel Well Design: “Really fascinating, lots of potential.”

 Our pairing of a peer-education approach combined with University research is tangible and effective for farmer participants.
 Offering a wide array of climate-related topics in a variety of formats and locations, in both the classroom and the field, while only titling some events explicitly as such, allows us to engage a broad audience and make climate adaptation strategies more widely accepted than if all workshops and tours were promoted as specific to climate change.
 We have begun to increase farmer knowledge around climate resilience practices but have additional topics and farmers to reach.

-We will continue to provide educational workshops and farm tours on additional climate resilience topics in different geographic areas of the state, with a focus on reaching northern, downeast and western Maine next.
+We will continue to provide educational workshops and farm tours on additional climate resilience topics relevant to different geographic areas of the state, with a focus on reaching northern, downeast and western Maine with online content.
 We will highlight numerous farms and farmers as all climate challenges and adaptations are unique.

 It is sometimes difficult to collect evaluations from the large number of attendees at our tours and workshops.
-In 2020, we will pair the paper evaluations with interactive evaluation activities to wrap up each educational event.
+Last year we planned to pair the paper evaluations with interactive evaluation activities to wrap up each educational event.
 We have realized better results when we send participants an online evaluation after the event at which time we solicit their increase in knowledge on relevant topics.
 We will also solicit the changes to practices and behaviors they intend to make this season as a result of the education.

 New England farmer educators will directly benefit from the results of this project, and farmers in this geographic region, particularly those on diversified and organic farms, will benefit from the lessons we learn from offering a range of climate resilience programs in various formats and any additional programming that stems from it.